dessn/SALT2_Jacobian/README.md

 The jacobian matrix itself is trained on a set of 70 perturbed SALT2 surfaces, each pertubed by a single systematic.
 The jacobian matrix simply records the effect of these purtubations on the colour law and spline components.
 When training a new SALT2 surface, this script approximates the true SALT2 training as a linear combination of the jacobian perturbations.

+Note that this does not currently approximate the uncertainty in the colour law and spline component, only the value.
+The importance of this is still being investigated.

 ## Setup
+To use this package, you simply need to `git clone` it someone on your device, and have a working julia instance.

 If you are on midway, you need to add `module load julia` to the end of your `.bashrc` so that you have access to the julia language (don't forget to `source ~/.bashrc` afterwards!).
-Once you are able to run `julia` you should head to `$DES_USERS/parmstrong/dev/SALT2_Jacobian` and run `./scripts/SALT2_Jacobian -s Examples/Inputs/FullRunthrough`.
+Once you are able to run `julia` you should head to `$DES_USERS/parmstrong/dev/SALT2_Jacobian` and run `./scripts/SALT2_Jacobian Examples/Inputs/FullRunthrough`.
 This will do a first time install of all the packages needed, and run through each stage.
 Assuming all went well, you should be fine to run the jacobian script on whatever you want.

-Eventually a dedicated app will be produced which can be run without julia installed on the system, but for the moment the above is required.
+### Recommended additions
+In order to use the `SALT2_Jacobian` script anywhere on your system, it is recommended to add the `SALT2_Jacobian/scripts` directory to your path.
+On Midway this entails adding `export PATH=$PATH:"/project2/rkessler/SURVEYS/DES/USERS/parmstrong/dev/SALT2_Jacobian/scripts"` to your `.bashrc` (and sourcing it again).

 ## Usage
 If you just want to generate a set of SALT2 surfaces quickly, then you simply need to produce a `submit_batch.input` file as you normally would for SALT2, and run `./scripts/SALT2_Jacobian /path/to/your/submit_batch.input`.
 This will use the jacobian matrix and base surface found in `src`.
+Note that this jacobian matrix and base surface are based on SALT2_T21.
+If you want to use a different SALT2 version (or possibly SALT3) you'll need to generate your own suite of offsets, similar to `Examples/TrainedSurfaces/OUTPUT_TRAIN_T21_suite`.

-If you wish to use a different jacobian matrix you can add the `-j/--jacobian /path/to/your/jacobian.tar.gz` argument, likewise if you want to use a different base (unperturbed) surface, you can add the `-b/--base /path/to/your/base_surface.tar.gz`.
+If you wish to use a different jacobian matrix you can add the `-j/--jacobian /path/to/your/jacobian.fits` argument, likewise if you want to use a different base (unperturbed) surface, you can add the `-b/--base /path/to/your/base_surface.tar.gz`.
 When using this method, the output folder will be picked from the `submit_batch.input` file.
 See `Examples/Inputs/QuickNDirty/` for an example `.input` file you can try this out on.

 If you want to do more complex jobs (creating new jacobian matrices, comparing SALT2 surfaces, plotting, etc...) then you need to use `toml` input files.